Karamba3D

 First step was to find an optimal shape taking into account boundary conditions of the site and the use of material.
 A multi-objective optimisation was performed using Octopus.e.
 The optimisation led to a hybrid form between a shell and a cantilever structure.
 The goals were to minimise the deflection of the structure under the self-weight, while maximising the projection area of the canopy.
 This resulted in a form of non-trivial nature, however still highly optimised concerning downwards loading.

-Shell Basic Analysis + Cantilever Basic Analysis © Mehrad Mahnia
+Cantilever Basic Analysis © Mehrad Mahnia

 Form Generation © Mehrad Mahnia

 In the second step the surface was discretised into different folding patterns to increase the stiffness by creating inertia.
-Comparing the structural performance of folded surfaces resulted in a structurally optimised folding methodology that was also easy to erect.
+Comparing the structural performance of folded surfaces resulted in a structurally optimized folding methodology that was also easy to erect.

 Tessellation Pattern Analysis © Mehrad Mahnia